xcart/xcart-docs/_pages/kb_en/general_setup/store_security/index.md

 Overall online store security depends both on the software and it's configuration and on the server the store is installed at, as even a perfect e-commerce solution can be ruined by a poor and improper server environment.
 Hence a store owner should pay special attention to a secure server environment when choosing a hosting for the store.

 This section will guide you through the necessary configuration steps to secure your store.
-Use the {% link "Security Guide" ref_1w4jshzv %} as a check list to starts with.
+Use the {% link "Security Guide" ref_1w4jshzv %} as a check list to start with.

 _In this section_:
 *  {% link "Security Guide" ref_1w4jshzv %}